MessageBird acquires email data platform SparkPost, closes $1B round

 “Ninety-nine percent of interactions are on email — and globally, it remains the largest customer communication channel by volume,” Vis said.
 “So, whilst it may feel like an older technology to folks like me who live and breathe technology and communications, it’s still as crucial to customers in 2021 as it always has been.”

 With its huge series C extension, MessageBird is now valued at $3.8 billion post-money equity valuation, including debt.
-As a result of the acquisition, Sparkpost will be shuttered as a standalone product and offered exclusively to customers as part of MessageBird’s product suite.
+As a result of the acquisition, Sparkpost will continue to be offered as a standalone product.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: